Niogge/YetAnotherGLCrap/README.md

 - Collisions (SAT, only rect for now)
 - Physics Manager
 - Transform Parenting (missing some features, will implement soon)
+- Scene manager (Still need to find a way to make this more dynamic, but I've got something in mind)

 Next steps:
-- Scene manager
+- Sfx manager

 Will code someday:
-- Sfx manager
+- Turn this into a game (or maybe not)
 - Something i'm way too tired to acknowledge now.

 <br>
 <hr/>